By: Tammy Edinger, LMSW, LCSW, ACSW, BCD

 - Uncomfortable with or unwilling to allow others to walk behind them

-- Insisting on sitting at the perimeter of a restaurant, facing the door and planning a way to escape
+- Insisting on sitting at the perimeter of a restaurant, facing the door, and planning a way to escape

 - Avoiding movie theaters.
-If willing to attend a movie, they will sit at the very back with their back against the wall or on the end of the aisle, close to the exit.
+If willing to attend a movie, they will sit at the very back with their back against the wall or at the end of the aisle, close to the exit.

 - Refusing to stand in long lines

 - Unable to grocery shop during peak hours